|A honeybee collecting from a dandelion.|

 With all the flying and work honeybees do to collect nectar and pollen, they get thirsty.
 Getting that drink of water can sometimes be difficult.
 To help the bees out, place marbles or rocks in a shallow dish, and add fresh water.
 The bees can land on the rocks without risk of drowning.
 Place the water container near your newly planted bee-friendly plants for easy access!

 I hope you see how easy it is to help honeybees in your very own backyard!
+Check out this article for tips on how the average gardener can protect the bees.
 By simply planting the right flowers, letting your dandelions live longer, and providing a safe place for bees to drink, you are helping our bees to survive.